CookedSeafood/name-palette/README.md

 NamePalette is a lightweight name customization mod runs server-side for name colors, prefix, and suffix.

+It is backed up using the `/team` command.

 ## Usage

 `/name color <color>` Set your name color.